Resonant forms at zero for dissipative Anosov flows: Introduction

 \item Finally, there are two appendices: Appendix \ref{app:A} deduces some standard properties of the ladder operators $\eta_\pm$, while Appendix \ref{app:B} studies the behaviour of the geodesic vector field under re-scaling.

 \end{itemize}

-{\bf Acknowledgements.} M.C. has received funding from an Ambizione grant (project number 201806) from the Swiss National Science Foundation.
+{\bf Acknowledgements.} MC has received funding from an Ambizione grant (project number 201806) from the Swiss National Science Foundation.
 During the course of writing this paper, he was also supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 725967).
-G.P.P. thanks the University of Z\"urich for hospitality while this work was in progress.
-The authors are grateful to Thibault Lefeuvre for pointing out the reference \cite{GuedesBonthonneau-Lefeuvre-19}.
+GPP thanks the University of Z\"urich for hospitality while this work was in progress; he was supported by NSF grant DMS-2347868 during completion of this work.
+The authors are grateful to Thibault Lefeuvre for pointing out the reference \cite{GuedesBonthonneau-Lefeuvre-19}, to Sebasti\'an Mu\~noz-Thon for spotting several typos, and to the referee for numerous comments and suggestions that considerably improved the presentation.